gromero/htm/README.md

 This is a example on how to block or unblock a set of signals as per thread.
-At first, it seems straightforward that just passing `&setsig` and the action on it, i.e `SIG_BLOCK or SIG_UNBLOCK` when creating a thread is just fine - when calling `pthread_create()`, however, in fact, the last call on this function will also determine the block state in the main thread.
+At first, it seems straightforward that just passing `&setsig` and the action on it, i.e `SIG_BLOCK or SIG_UNBLOCK`, when creating a thread is just fine - when calling `pthread_create()`.
+However, in fact, the last call on this function will also determine the block state in the main thread.
 So to adjust the main thread block state it's necessary to call `sigprocmask()` *after* we create and set the block state for the last thread (in this case *t1*).
 Thus in [threads02.c] (threads02.c)